friedrith/pragmatic-design-system/slides/slides.md

 ---

-# Introducing myself: Thibault Friedrich
+# About me: Thibault Friedrich

 - Frontend developer for 12+ years
 - Using _React_ for 8+ years and love it